icmx/calmer-json/README.md

 const value = fromJson(text, options?)
 ```

-  - `text` string to parse from JSON text to a value
+  - `text` String to parse from JSON text to a value
   - `options.reviver?` Function to transform value entries (if any)
   - `options.onError?` Callback to handle possible errors and provide a fallback value